aimee-mcneil-melville/ToDo-Full-Stack/README.md

 3. Create two new directories `test/` and `lib/` in your new repo (mkdir).

-4. Copy your index.js and the other files file from 3(b) into the root folder of your local repo (cp).
+4. Copy your index.js and the other files from this kata-strings-numbers-modules repo into the root folder of your new local repo (cp).

 5. Copy your function files into `lib/` and the `main.js into `test/test.js` (renaming it test.js) (cp).